aasanekariuki/Aasanekariuki/README.md

   *A daily operating system for mental clarity, physical edge, and relentless creation (June–Aug 2025).
 Discipline is the new luxury.*

 ---

-### 🎯 My Philosophy

-> Build like time is running out.
-Think like a philosopher.
-Move like a warrior.

-- Speak with **intention** — words are spells.
-- Build with **conviction** — half-steps don’t change the world.
-- Connect with **authenticity** — the real ones recognize real energy.

-I’m not here for likes.
-I’m here to create.
-To collaborate.
-To leave proof.

 ### 💻 Tech Stack